 Once everyone reached the bottom of the mountain, we gave each kudos and took the long journey back to Ho Chi Minh City.

 We hope you’re inspired to climb Chua Chan Mountain!
-It’s a great option if you’re looking to get out of Ho Chi Minh City and explore nature.
+It’s a great option if you’re looking to explore nature outside of Ho Chi Minh City and have extra days in your Ho Chi Minh City itinerary.
 We wish the trail was closer to Ho Chi Minh City since it does take over 2 hours to get there by car.
 Yet it was a fabulous experience meeting and hiking with a fun group of ladies.

 If you’re looking for more nature areas in Vietnam, check out our posts below: